jskycak3/jpskycak.github.io/_pages/research.md

 <i>2016-18.</i> As an upperclassman at Notre Dame, I simultaneously worked full-time as a data scientist at a local analytics consulting company called Aunalytics.
 My work was split between
 1. production models (such as a random forest to predict customer churn),
 2. exploratory analyses (one of which resulted in the discovery of a sales funnel for a banking client), and
-3. R&D (topological data analysis).
+3. R&D (e.g. topological data analysis).

 | <b><font color="black">360Giving Challenge</font> (2018)</b><br> Visualized which donors funded which themes throughout the years.
 (This also required classifying grants into high-level themes based on titles and descriptions.)<br> <details><br> <b>Link:</b> <i><a class="body" target="_blank" href="https://jpskycak.github.io/360Giving-Challenge">site</a></i><br><br> <b>Summary:</b><br> This is a visualization of which donors funded which themes throughout the years.
 The given dataset consisted of grant records and included donors/recipients, dates/amounts, and titles/descriptions.
 First, I tagged grants into themes according to keywords in the title and description.
 Then, for each theme in each year, I computed each donor's average grant amount, total giving, and total giving in that theme as a percent of the donor's total giving in all themes.
 I visualized the results in an animated dot plot for each theme.<br><br> <center><img src="https://jpskycak.github.io/files/skycak-360giving_challenge-img01.png" style="border: none; width: 75%;" alt="image of dot plot"></center></details> |